- Do More

 SSDs provide peak performance for booting and high read/write performance for computing that requires enhanced multitasking capabilities.
 SSHDs can provide near-SSD performance when booting, launching, and loading.
 HDDs usually provide ample performance for the majority of PC platforms shipping today.

 Low-capacity SSDs can be affordable in the 250GB to 500GB range.
 But high-capacity SSDs are very expensive, especially when measured by cost per gigabyte.
 HDDs provide the lowest cost per gigabyte.
 SSHDs provide a cost per gigabyte that's slightly higher than HDDs.

 Solid state drives are the most power efficient.
 Solid state hybrid drives come in at a close second for power efficiency, since they frequently spin down more often than hard drives.
 In general, storage will not impact battery life in a laptop computer by more than about 10%.
 The processor power and LCD screen are most responsible for draining the battery.

 Failure rates on SSD, HDD, and SSHD technologies have very similar ratings.
-SSHD has benefits because it uses both the SSD and HDD portions more efficiently than if they were separate, so they are considered extremely reliable.
+SSHDs use both flash and HDD portions more efficiently than if they were separate, so they are considered extremely reliable.

-SSDs are viewed as more durable simply because of their solid state design.
+Solid state drives are viewed as more durable due to their design.
 Without moving parts, they can withstand higher extremes of shock, drop, and temperature.